 How a Skyocean Trade Works

 Who this page is for.
 Commercial teams evaluating Skyocean as a trading counterparty, banks and payment processors considering connectivity, securities and compliance reviewers assessing our model, merchants preparing to transact, and retail investors considering financing a trade.
-The goal is a plain-language explanation of what happens from the moment a purchase order is placed to the moment a trade is settled and rewards are paid.

 The one-minute version